 \section{Conclusion}

-In this paper, we propose a transformer-based multi-scale recursive network (MSRNet) to overcome the challenges of detecting small and multiple camouflaged objects.
+In this paper, we propose a transformer-based multi-scale recursive network (MSRNet) to address the challenges of detecting small, multiple camouflaged objects.
 Our approach extracts multi-scale features via a pyramid vision transformer and selectively merges them with specialized Attention-Based Scale Integration Units.
 To further enhance feature representations, we introduce Multi-Granularity Fusion Units.
-A novel recursive-feedback decoding strategy that preserves global information is developed to enable the detection of multiple objects.
+A novel recursive feedback decoding strategy that preserves global information is developed to enable detection of multiple objects.
 We employ large input scales to improve the learning of fine features, allowing the detection of small objects.
 Extensive experiments across four benchmark COD datasets with 20 SOTA models show that our model achieves SOTA performance on two datasets and ranks second on the other two.
 Moreover, visual results highlight our model's superior ability to detect small, camouflaged, and multiple objects.

-Notwithstanding the robust performance of our model, extracting multi-scale features necessitates increased computational resources.
+Despite our model's robust performance, extracting multi-scale features requires additional computational resources.
 Furthermore, our model is presently designed to apply COD to static images.
 Future work could focus on optimizing the computational efficiency of the feature-extraction methodology and on investigating the possibility of extending the model to encompass video-based COD.